akka/akka/akka-docs/rst/scala/http/common/http-model.rst

   response will not be rendered onto the wire and trigger a warning being logged instead!

 Content-Length
-  The content length of a message is modelled via its :ref:`HttpEntity`.
+  The content length of a message is modelled via its :ref:`HttpEntity-scala`.
 As such no ``Content-Length`` header will ever be part of a message's ``header`` sequence.
   Similarly, a ``Content-Length`` header instance that is explicitly added to the ``headers`` of a request or response will not be rendered onto the wire and trigger a warning being logged instead!